JackPendarvesRead/RoR2FluffyMods/ItsAMotherfuckingFungus/README.md

 Requires intallation of Bepinex and R2API.

-Place `ItsAMotherfuckingFungus.dll` inside of "/Risk of Rain 2/Bepinex/Plugins/"
+Place `MotherfuckingFungus.dll` inside of "/Risk of Rain 2/Bepinex/Plugins/"

 ## Changelog: